Scott & Rivers: History

 In 2015, Rivers' band Weezer, recorded an English version of one of their songs, "カリフォルニア (California)", as "California Kids" and released it as the opening track of their album "Weezer (White Album)".

 Scott & Rivers debuted at #1 on the iTunes Japan alternative charts on the week it was released.
 The album is currently available physically only in Japan, and digitally worldwide through iTunes.

-On April 12, 2017, they released their second album, ニマイメ (Nimaime).
+On April 12, 2017, they released their second album, ニマイメ (Nimaime) through Sony Music Japan.
+A month later, the duo performed a Japanese folk song in an ad for Uniqlo.